 While traversing the U.S. by car, access to a kitchen to enjoy a home-cooked became a luxury to look forward to.
-Despite our limited space, we’re both suckers for a beautiful cookbook.
-We packed a few on our travels and others we discovered whilst visiting local bookstores or at unique restaurants, and sometimes seeing a cool cookbook would then propel us to go discover a new place to eat: a happy cycle.
+Despite limited space, we’re both suckers for a beautiful cookbook.
+Andrew and I packed a few for our travels and picked up others we discovered whilst visiting local bookstores or unique restaurants.
+Sometimes seeing a cool cookbook would then propel us to go discover a new place to eat: a happy cycle.

 New Scenic Café

 While traveling in Duluth, Minnesota, we stumbled on to the New Scenic Café’s beautiful cookbook and so declared it our lunch spot for the day as we headed north to Ely.
 It was by far one of the best meals I’d ever had and at the restaurant, we officially added a copy of the cookbook to our bill.
 How can you go wrong with a forward written by Garrison Keillor?